RoeAshkeanzi/Dragon-Tale/README.md

-# java game with sprits and animation
+# An java game with sprits and animation.

-# as part of java game development course
+# As part of java game development course.

 AN JAVA PROJECT GAME BASE ON SUPER MARIO.